FAQ

 - Capital campaign requests

-Our grant applications open in August and close in September.
-Notifications will be sent in late November/early December.
+Our grant applications open in mid-July and close in late August.
+Notifications will be sent by mid-December.
 Please see our Process page for more details.

 No, you may only apply for one of the available grants.

-We recommend applying for Beloved Community if you have never been a grantee and/or if you have applied in the past but were not ultimately selected as a grantee.
-This grant is the best way to get introduced to the Weitz family and foundation team.
+If you have never received a grant from Weitz Family Foundation, or if you have applied in the past but were not selected for funding, you must apply through the Beloved Community grant program.
+Beloved Community is the primary entry point for new applicants and provides the best opportunity to introduce your organization and its work to the Weitz family and foundation team.

 Agencies that work in the Omaha metro area are eligible to apply.
 We do fund several national organizations with satellites/chapters in Omaha.
 If your agency is primarily located and works outside of Omaha, especially outside of Nebraska, we will say no. We receive so many worthy requests, our criteria for funding begins with the simple geographic question.
 Please understand that although your proposal may be wonderful, if it is not taking place in the Omaha area, we are unlikely to be your funder.

 No worries!
 We are happy to find a solution that works for you.
-Please email Dani at Danielle@WeitzFamilyFoundation.org.
+Please email Rose at Rose@

 While we do not have a maximum threshold for how long responses must be, you will see that we have word limit suggestions on our application.
 Ultimately, we are looking for responses that offer complete, direct, and honest answers to our questions.
 Provide enough information that will allow our team to get a solid idea of the picture you are trying to paint, but please do not feel like you must include every minute detail.